Peoples Temple in San Francisco: A temple without a leader

 As the time after Jones' departure proceeded, the zealotry of the San Francisco staff turned to martyrdom.
 Friday and Sunday meetings were still held, but attendance dropped.
 With donations in decline, the Temple began to sell off its property.
 With shrinking personnel, the staff that remained became overworked.
 While the Geary Boulevard facility eventually became little more than a supply depot for Jonestown, the Temple insisted in a press release that "we are not moving out of San Francisco or California", denouncing news reports of a permanent exodus as "biased and sensationalistic reporting."

 San Francisco media, such as the San Francisco Examiner, monitored communications that Jones made from Jonestown back to Geary Boulevard via shortwave radio.
 Much of them contained mundane requests interspersed with Jones' usual propaganda.
 Many in the San Francisco Temple feared that the Federal Communications Commission (FCC) would revoke the Temple's radio license, cutting its lifeline to Jonestown.

-Complicating matters, Jones made impossible demands on the now skeletal staff, including writing 1,500 letters to the FCC and 1,500 to the Internal Revenue Service.
+Complicating matters Jones made impossible demands, including writing 1,500 letters to the FCC and 1,500 to the Internal Revenue Service.
 Any members that were seen as wavering were sent to Jonestown.
 Meanwhile, former Bay Area Temple allies, such as Angela Davis and Huey Newton, broadcast live radio messages to the inhabitants of Jonestown during Jones' fiery "White Night" rallies, telling Temple members to hold strong against the "conspiracy."

 The Temple hired Charles R. Garry to represent it in numerous lawsuits and to draft Freedom of Information Act requests.
 The Temple also hired noted JFK assassination conspiracy theorist Mark Lane, who gave press conferences at the Geary Boulevard facility.

 In October 1978, a crippling blow occurred when San Francisco Temple leader Terry Buford defected, though she wrote a series of notes falsely claiming that she was going under cover as a "double agent" to infiltrate "Timothy Stoen's group."
 Buford had secretly gone to stay with Lane, whom she had met during interactions at Geary Boulevard.